WineGameDB/db/README.txt

                          playability rating if condition2 is true
                          ```

-"fixes" table:
+"workarounds" table:
   Required fields:
-    "id":                WineGameDB-internal fix id
+    "id":                WineGameDB-internal workaround id
-    "title":             The fix's title (in your launcher this could be used to display what's currently being done)
+    "title":             The workaround's title (in your launcher this could be used to display what's currently being done)
   Optional fields:
-    "arg_titles":        If the fix takes arguments, these are the titles.
+    "arg_titles":        If the workaround takes arguments, these are the titles.
 Separated by newline characters (\n)

-"games_fixes" table:
+"games_workarounds" table:
-Joins together games and fixes.
-Iterate over this with your game_id, find all fixes that are listed for it, and run them
+Joins together games and workarounds.
+Iterate over this with your game_id, find all workarounds that are listed for it, and run them
   Required fields:
-    "game_id":           The Game ID the fix is for
+    "game_id":           The Game ID the workaround is for
-    "fix_id":            The fix that should be applied
+    "workaround_id":     The workaround that should be applied
     "is_optional":       If the main game works without this, but extra features/functionality is added, this will be true
-    "is_conditional":    If the fix is only required in certain scenarios, this will be true
+    "is_conditional":    If the workaround is only required in certain scenarios, this will be true
   Optional fields:
-    "args":              The arguments supplied to the fix (again separated with \n)
+    "args":              The arguments supplied to the workaround (again separated with \n)
-    "optional_feature":  If the fix is optional, this will describe what's added by running it
+    "optional_feature":  If the workaround is optional, this will describe what's added by running it
-    "condition":         The condition(s) required for the fix (also separated with \n)
+    "conditions":        The condition(s) required for the workaround (also separated with \n)

-Documentation on specific fixes:
+Documentation on specific workarounds:
-It is up to your launcher to actually do the work of running a fix, this is only a written guide for you to implement:
+It is up to your launcher to actually do the work of running a workaround, this is only a written guide for you to implement:
  - "override_exe"
    Launch a different executable to the one defined in the game's metadata.
 The path will be relative to the game's installation folder
  - "start_params"